 - nicotine – an addictive drug that affects brain and muscle activity and increases your blood pressure, making your heart work harder

-- carbon monoxide – a poisonous gas that replaces oxygen in your blood, making your heart beat faster
+- carbon monoxide – a poisonous gas that replaces oxygen in your blood, reducing its ability to carry oxygen to your heart and other organs

-- tar – a sticky substance that coats your lungs like soot in a chimney, making it harder for you to breathe, and that contains dozens of chemicals that cause cancer.
+- tar – a sticky substance that coats your lungs like soot in a chimney, making it harder for you to breathe.
+Tar contains dozens of chemicals that cause cancer.

 The risks of cigarette smoking